 Marc also has a strong track record in clinical practice grounded in critical care and emergency nursing.
 He has experience in coronary care, cardiothoracic, trauma and general intensive care with his main area of expertise being in trauma and emergency nursing with a specialised knowledge of emergency triage.
 He has worked as a clinical nurse specialist, nurse educator and nurse manager in emergency departments within Australia and overseas.
-Marc is an Associate Editor for the Mental Health, Australian Emergency Nursing journal.

 Australian College of Mental Health Nurses